Can a Non-UK Resident Be a Director of a UK Limited Company? – 2026 Guide

-You live outside UK but want the credibility of a "UK Ltd Company" on your business card.
+You live outside UK but want the credibility of a "UK Ltd Company" on your business card or website.
 Is that possible without hopping on a plane and visit the UK or have a UK resident permit?
-In a word: yes.
+In one word: yes.
 UK company law allows foreign nationals and non-residents to serve as directors of UK limited companies.

-While it is easy to become a UK company diorector even if you are non UK resident, the rules on addresses, identity checks, tax residence, and annual compliance have tightened—especially with the Economic Crime and Corporate Transparency Act (ECCTA) coming into force.
-This article walks you through everything a global entrepreneur needs to know in 2025,
+While it is easy to become a UK company director even if you are non UK resident, the rules on addresses, identity checks, tax residence, and annual compliance have tightened—especially with the Economic Crime and Corporate Transparency Act (ECCTA) coming into force.
+This article walks you through everything a global entrepreneur needs to know in 2026,

 1. The Quick Answer: No Residency Requirement